Jagadish Bhuyan: Political life

-On December, 2020 he was appointed the secretary of the newly formed regional political party Assam Jatiya Parishad (AJP).
+In December 2020 he was appointed the secretary of the newly formed regional political party Assam Jatiya Parishad (AJP).

 Cultural life

 Mr. Jagadish Bhuyan was also involved in acting from childhood & later on, he acted in many Assamese Featured Films & TV Serial as co-actor.

 He acted in featured films likes Daag, Kanyadaan, Seuji Dharani Dhuniya, Bidhata, Aami Asomiya, Bholaborar Dinlipi etc.

 Chairman of Assam Petro – Chemicals Ltd

-Jagadish Bhuyan serves as Chairman of Assam Petro-Chemicals Ltd since March 7, 2017.
+Jagadish Bhuyan serves as Chairman of Assam Petro-Chemicals Ltd since 7 March 2017.

 Dangari Fake Encounter Case

 A Summary General Court Martial (SGCM) of the Indian Army has convicted seven personnel, including a Major General, in a 24-year-old fake encounter case, sentencing them to life in prison.

 Major General A.K.
 Lal, Colonel Thomas Mathew, Colonel R.S.
 Sibiren, Captain Dilip Singh, Captain Jagdeo Singh, Naik Albindar Singh and Naik Shivendar Singh have been awarded life imprisonment for their involvement in a fake encounter case in Assam's Tinsukia district dating back to 1994.
-Nine youths were picked up by the Army from different areas of Tinsukia district on February 18, 1994, on suspicion that they were involved in the killing of a top tea garden executive.
+Nine youths were picked up by the Army from different areas of Tinsukia district on 18 February 1994, on suspicion that they were involved in the killing of a top tea garden executive.
 The soldiers killed five of the youths in a fake encounter, branding them as ULFA militants a few days after the incident while releasing the other four.

 Jagadish Bhuyan relentlessly pursued the legal battle against the extrajudicial killings for 24-odd years and won the case in 2017.
-Jagadish Bhuyan had filed a Habeas Corpus petition in the Gauhati High Court on February 22 the same year, seeking the whereabouts of the youths.
-The High court asked the Indian Army to produce the nine AASU (All Assam Students Union) leaders at the nearest police station.
+Jagadish Bhuyan had filed a Habeas Corpus petition in the Gauhati High Court on 22 February of the same year, seeking the whereabouts of the youths.
+The High Court asked the Indian Army to produce the nine AASU (All Assam Students Union) leaders at the nearest police station.
 The Army produced five bodies at the Dholla Police Station.

-The court martial process began on July 16, 2018 and concluded on July 27, 2018.
+The court martial process began on 16 July 2018 and concluded on 27 July 2018.